-Pasco County Board of County Commissioners adopted the Pasco County Job Creation Incentive Ordinance to promote the attraction and expansion of target industries or businesses within Pasco County by providing cash payments directly to the Company.
-These businesses can be new to Pasco or existing companies ready to expand.
-Qualifying companies are eligible for the following cash payments for new full-time positions created:
+Pasco County Board of County Commissioners adopted the Pasco County Job Creation Incentive Ordinance (Ordinance 10-08) to promote the attraction and expansion of target industries or businesses within Pasco County by providing cash payments directly to the Company.

 Companies must meet one or both of the following industry classifications and meet the job creation requirement:

 Qualified Target Industry: Businesses serving multi-state and/or international markets and that create new jobs at greater than the annual average wage of Pasco County.
 What is a targeted industry?

 - The employees are paid an average annual wage of at least 115% of the Pasco County average wage (as of 2019 the Pasco County average annual wage used is $37,315, as reported by Enterprise Florida)

 - Must sell at least fifty-one percent (51%) of products or services outside of Pasco County

 Job Creation Requirements: The project must result in a minimum of 10 new, full-time, jobs (W-2) in Pasco County within one year of the project completion.
 This award can be used in addition to any qualifying State program.

 Mobility Fees were formerly known as "impact fees".